LaiAnTan/42KL-Avaj-Launcher/README.md

 - instanceof keyword to check if variable is instance of a class
 - List is fixed size, ArrayList is dynamic size
+- can catch multiple exceptions
+- for each loop has a different syntax